Fort Flagler State Park

 Personal items – Washington State Parks is not responsible for any personal items left at the facility.
 Please label all personal items (knives, recreational equipment, pots, pans, etc.) so as not to get them confused with park property.

 Pets – Pets are allowed at retreat center facilities, with the following rules.
 All pets must be kept under physical control, on a leash no greater than 8 feet in length, or otherwise physically restrained, at all times while in a state park area.
 User group shall clean up after their pets and properly dispose of pet waste.
 Except with permission of the park manager, pets are not allowed in the buildings at the facility.
 Service animals are permitted.
 No pets are allowed at Millersylvania or Lewis & Clark retreat centers.

 Quiet hours – Quiet times are between the hours of 10 p.m. and 6:30 a.m.
 Except with permission of the park manager, no person shall use sound-emitting equipment at a volume which emits sound beyond the immediate area of use at any time.

 Restrictions – No smoking, firearms or fireworks are permitted at the facility.

 RVs & tents – Self-contained recreational vehicles and/or tents are allowed with permission of the park manager, subject to limitations imposed by park manager.
 Individuals staying in tents or RVs will be charged the standard overnight rate.

 Sale of goods – Sale of goods, food or merchandise is not allowed under the use permit.
 A separate Commercial Use Permit is required.
 For more information, visit the permits page or call (360) 902-8593.

-The Recreation Hall requires a minimum of 40 and maximum of 75 people for use.
+- One dorm option accommodates a minimum of 40 and a maximum of 66 people